FINANCIAL AID

 Singapore Citizen/ Singapore Permanent Resident/ Foreigner

-3. Undergraduates who have transferred from other local universities and had taken up the MOE Tuition Fee Loan/HESL-Base Provision for their previous undergraduate degree programmes are required to submit a new application if they are interested to apply for the Higher Education Student Loan – Base Provision to cover their undergraduate degree programmes in NUS.
+1. Undergraduates who have transferred from other local universities and had taken up the MOE Tuition Fee Loan/MOE Study Loan/HESL (Base provision and/or Balance Fee Coverage and/or Living Allowance Loan) for their previous undergraduate degree programmes are required to submit a new application for HESL if they are interested to apply for the Higher Education Student Loan (Base Provision and/or Balance Fee Coverage and/or Living Allowance Loan) to cover their undergraduate degree programmes in NUS.

 Main Menu